thomasbarrepitous/tenebrios_dashboard_proto/README.md

 ## :dart: About ##

 This project is a prototype for a flour beetle farming Weather Station.
+It is fed through an API dedicated for the TenebriOS project which will also be available under the MIT License.

 ## :sparkles: Features ##